-At the conclusion of World War II in 1944, the United States Congress passed the Servicemen’s Readjustment Act, which provided a wide variety of benefits to eligible veterans.
-All of the benefits were designed to help veterans who served in the War to become re-integrated into American society, in addition to rewarding them for their service.
+When World War II concluded in 1944, the United States Congress passed the Servicemen’s Readjustment Act, which provided a wide variety of benefits to eligible veterans.
+In addition to rewarding them for their service, these were designed to help veterans who served in the War to become re-integrated into American society.

-Of all the benefits provided to veterans through the Act, one of its most popular and enduring benefits has been the VA Loan Guarantee Program.
-Over 20 million loans have been insured by the government since the program’s inception, which has allowed eligible veterans to purchase or refinance a home on extremely attractive and affordable terms.
+Of all the aids provided to veterans through the Act, one of the most popular and enduring has been the VA Loan Guarantee Program.
+Over 20 million loans have been insured by the government since the program’s inception, which has allowed eligible veterans to purchase or refinance a home with extremely attractive and affordable terms.

 The VA Home Loan Program

-However, the VA does determine the eligibility requirements; the terms of the mortgages offered, and upon approval, it insures the loans against default.
+The VA , however, does determine the eligibility requirements and terms of the mortgages offered, as well as insure the loans against default, once approved.

 There are many lending institutions that participate in the VA home loan program, but for the borrower, the process to obtain a VA mortgage is relatively similar to the process for obtaining other types of home loan applications: